 A 4-year-old is likely to be overwhelmed by choice if you simply tell her to “go play by herself.”
 A more effective trick is to give her something specific to do, provide all of the materials and then let her go to town — and be sure to check in once in a while.
 “Set up some craft materials that are easy to manage and invite your child to invent a surprise of their very own,” Hollman says.
 “Compliment them in detail on their progress.
 Then when they are done, put the project in a prominent place for all to see.”

 Kids who aren’t naturally independent hate to spend a lot of time away from their parents.
 Instead of making independent play feel like a punishment, find ways to move their play into your space.
 “Give your child some play things in a room where you are working on something else, like in the kitchen,” Hollman says.
 “Go about your business and point out you both have jobs to do.
 Most kids like to identify with their parents and do their task on their own as they see their mother do.
 Perhaps you are making dinner and they are playing with play dough.”

 3. Challenge them to be creative

 Most kids need a little boost to help them get in touch with their creative sides.
-Suggest something out of the box — and then move out of the way.
+Suggest something out-of-the-box — and then move out of the way.
 “Provide play figures that are very enjoyable to your child and ask them to make up a story,” Hollman says.
-“Tell them you’ll be back in ten minutes to hear all about it.
+“Tell them you’ll be back in 10 minutes to hear all about it.
 Increase the time you are away by five minutes the next time and before you know it, they are playing alone and having a grand, inventive time.
 Then you can sit together and the child can dictate the story and you can write it down.
 A job well done!”